K3ra-y/Sustainability_Survey/Milestone1.md

  If time allows and we get enough and reliable results from the bonus question, then we will perform a pairwise two sample t test between the self-rank before watching the video and the self-rank after watching the video.

  The analysis will be carried out in R statistical software.

+ ### Awareness of biases and attempts to minimize them
+ > Although these are self-reported measures, we can assume that respondents are being as honest as possible, although we are aware that there will probably be a positive inflation about their recycling habits due to reporting bias.
+We also expect there to be some respondent bias, as we are probably going to be surveying mostly our classmates, but nonetheless we will assume that the vast majority of people who didn’t respond would have responded in the same way as those who did.
+Another form of bias that we hope to avoid is researcher bias, which can happen when we let our own biases affect how we form the survey questions.
+This could affect the purity of the study.
+To avoid this, we will ask a few friends if the survey questions make sense or appear biased to them to get outsider perspective.

 ### Relevant Aspects of the [UBC Office of Research Ethics Document on Using Online Surveys](https://ethics.research.ubc.ca/sites/ore.ubc.ca/files/documents/Online_Survey-GN.pdf)